AKA “HPA axis dysregulation”

 First up I want to clarify something.
 Adrenal fatigue is a bit of a misnomer these days.
 It is a popular term to represent the effects of feeling stressed or feeling exhausted or burnt out.
 Sometimes it might be called “adrenal insufficiency” or “adrenal exhaustion”.
 It is the term most often used to describe what is now understood to be a more complex health issue.

 “Adrenal fatigue” is not a recognised medical condition and it is different to primary adrenal insufficiency (aka Addison’s disease).
-Addison’s disease is a rare condition which occurs when the adrenal cortex (part of the adrenal gland) is damaged and fails to produce the hormone cortisol (and sometimes aldosterone) requiring medical treatment.
-Unlike adrenal fatigue, it is not stress related.
+Addison’s disease is a rare condition that occurs when the adrenal cortex (part of the adrenal gland) is damaged and fails to produce the hormone cortisol (and sometimes aldosterone).
+It requires medical treatment.
+Unlike adrenal fatigue, it is not stress-related.

 So if it’s not “adrenal fatigue” what is it?

 I wrote a blog a few years back entitled “Are stressed adrenals the source of your health problems?”.
 If you haven’t read it, I encourage you to.
-It explains the role of the adrenal glands, the adrenal hormones, what happens when you are under stress, the myriad causes of stress and the signs and symptoms of adrenal fatigue.
+It explains the role of the adrenal glands and the adrenal hormones.
+It explains what happens when you are under stress, the myriad causes of stress and the signs and symptoms of adrenal fatigue.

-While the content of that article is still relevant and I treat people with “adrenal fatigue” frequently, knowledge of human physiology continues to grow so we have refined our understanding of what is actually going on inside you (i.e. your biochemistry and how your body functions).
+While the content of that article is still relevant and I treat people with “adrenal fatigue” frequently, knowledge of human physiology continues to grow.
+We have refined our understanding of what is actually going on inside you (i.e. your biochemistry and how your body functions).
 And you guessed it, it’s not just as simple as your adrenal glands getting exhausted (like a battery going flat).